littletof/prettyBenching/README.md

 ### Thresholds

-You can define thresholds to specific benchmarks and than the times of the runs will be colored respectively
+You can define thresholds to specific benchmarks and than related things, like times or graph bars will be colored respectively.
+This can use the same thresholds object as in `prettyBenchmarkProgress`.

 ```ts
 const thresholds = {